 Any bandages are usually removed within a couple of days and showering can commence.
 Bruising should subside within the first few days, although swelling may take a little longer to recede.
 It’s important to refrain from work or strenuous activities for several weeks, post-operation, while new blood vessels manifest and the fat transfer takes hold.
-Dr Choy will ensure that you’re comfortable during recovery and will prescribe suitable pain relief medication and advice that will encourage optimum results and surgical success.
+Dr Choy will ensure that you’re comfortable during recovery and will prescribe suitable pain relief medication and advice that will encourage favourable results and surgical success.

-*The information about body fat grafting was reviewed by Dr. Ellis Choy.
+*The information about body fat grafting was reviewed by Dr Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.